-Guy Cook, our President, Chief Executive Officer and Chairman of the Board, serves as a board member of West Coast Tissue Services ("WCTS") and formerly served as a director for American Donor Services ("ADS").
-Mitchell Godfrey, a director, is on the board of ADS and also serves as secretary and treasurer for ADS.
-Neither Mr. Cook nor Mr. Godfrey receive any compensation for their board service or work for either entity.
-Mr. Cook's spouse also performs the bookkeeping and accounting services for ADS, but she received no compensation in 2011 or 2010 for her services.
-Both of these entities recover tissue from donors.
-We reimburse them for their recovery fees, which are comprised primarily of labor costs.
-The approximate aggregate amount of all transactions with WCTS was \$510,500 for 2011 and \$471,400 for 2010, and the approximate aggregate amount of all transactions with ADS was \$1,765,908 for 2011 and \$931,471 for 2010.
-These relationships benefit us, and thus Mr. Cook, as these entities provide us with donors, thus insuring that we have a pipeline of current and future donors, which is necessary to our success.
-In May of 2011, ADS converted a \$600,000 accounts payable balance into 170,454 shares of our common stock and warrants to purchase 68,181 shares of our common stock, under the same terms as outside third party investors in a private placement transaction, and in December 2011 we wrote off an accounts receivable balance from WCTS in the approximate amount of \$795,000.
-Mr. Cook and two of his adult children are also in the process of becoming a distributor of Bacterin products.
-Although Mr. Cook will have limited day to day involvement in the operations of the distributor, he is economically involved as the Manager of the General Partner and as a guarantor of debt owed by the distributor in order to fund the acquisition of Bacterin products.
-The distributor is in the process of purchasing \$1.2 million in Bacterin products.
+Guy Cook, our former President, Chief Executive Officer and Chairman of the Board, serves as a board member of West Coast Tissue Services ("WCTS") and formerly served as a director for American Donor Services ("ADS").
+Mr. Cook has not received any compensation for his board service for either entity.
+Mitchell Godfrey, a director, serves on the board of ADS and also serves as secretary and treasurer for ADS.
+Mr. Godfrey received \$5,000 for his service to ADS in 2012 and no compensation from ADS in 2011.
+ADS and WCTS recover tissue from donors, and we reimburse them for their recovery fees, which are comprised primarily of labor costs.
+The approximate aggregate amount of all transactions with WCTS was \$510,500 for 2011 and \$525,900 for 2012, and the approximate aggregate amount of all transactions with ADS was \$1,765,908 for 2011 and \$1,472,949 for 2012.
+These relationships benefit us as these entities provide us with donors, thus insuring that we have a pipeline of current and future donors, which is necessary to our success.